-Are fill slopes actively eroding Yes or No. Based upon observations of the fill slopes (and adjacent stream banks) around the inlet and outlet of the crossing are they:
+Does the site look to be actively eroding (Yes or No).
+Based upon observations of the fill slopes (and adjacent stream banks) around the inlet and outlet of the crossing are they:

 - 1) Showing signs of rilling or Gullying?

 - 2) Do you see tension cracks or slumps?

 - 3) Or are the fillslopes well protected with vegetation, rock armor, concrete or other hardscape?